crcdng/weather_app/README.md

 `WeatherEntity` is an immutable pure data class that contains the fields we are interested in.
 Although we don't test it directly it uses the equatable package so that instances of `WeatherModel` can be compared in tests.

 The `WeatherRepository` either returns a `Failure` object or a `WeatherEntity`.
 It is separated into an abstract class in the domain layer that defines the contract (interface) and a concrete class in the data layer that implements it.
-Because a higher layers normally depends on a lower layer this technique achieves a *dependency inversion*.
+This technique implements the "dependency rule": dependencies point toward higher level policies.

 A use case represents a user action.
 The `GetWeatherUsecase` gets (the abstract) `WeatherRepository` passed in via the constructor and calls its method.